Updated on: October 1, 2022

 What’s the best VPN for Android?

-ExpressVPN is my favorite VPN for Android in 2021.
-It’s user-friendly, has excellent security features, maintains lightning-fast speeds, allows P2P traffic on all servers, unblocks all of the popular streaming services, and backs every plan with a 30-day money-back guarantee.
+ExpressVPN is my favorite VPN for Android in 2022.
+It’s user-friendly, has excellent security features, maintains lightning-fast speeds, allows P2P traffic on all servers, works with all of the popular streaming services, and backs every plan with a 30-day money-back guarantee.

 Is there a free VPN for Android?